Docs

 Drag & Drop

 You can rearrange components by using drag-and-drop.
-Drop zones will appear to visualize where components can be dropped.
+Drop zones appear to visualize where components can be dropped.
 You can also use drag-and-drop on the Outline, and drag in new components from the Palette.

 AI Assistant

-You can ask Copilot to do things for using a natural language prompt in the Spotlight popup.
-The AI does its best to fulfill your request, but in this early phase its abilities are limited; it makes mistakes sometimes.
-Think of it as a very helpful junior developer, who remembers a lot about topics you might have forgotten or not looked into yet, but is still very inexperienced and needs supervision.
-It’s slower than you on small tasks if you remember exactly how to do them.
-It’s faster if you’d need to look up how to do a task, or if it involves a lot of typing.
-Basically, be ready to fix minor mistakes, undo a whole change — and be prepared to be pleasantly surprised.
+You can ask Copilot to perform tasks related to view manipulation using a natural language prompt in the Command window popup.
+The AI does its best to fulfill your request.
+Think of it as a very helpful junior developer, who remembers plenty about topics you might have forgotten or not looked into yet, but is still very inexperienced and needs supervision.
+It’s slower than you on small tasks if you already know exactly how to do them.
+It’s faster, though, if you need to research how to do a task, or if it involves plenty of typing.

 Context & Selection